 - Also located two miles from the downtown, the University of Baltimore offers undergraduate and graduate programs in several design-related areas.
 Students at this school may be eligible for internships and graduate assistantships.

 - Towson University offers undergraduate and/or graduate programs in digital art, graphic design and interactive media design, as well as a student chapter of AIGA, a professional association for design.
-At 11 miles, the university is the furthest away from downtown Baltimore.
+At 11 miles away, the university is the farthest away from downtown Baltimore.

 Comparison of Schools

 Aspiring designers can use this table to help them decide which of the three featured schools best meets their budgetary considerations and interest in attending a large or small school.
 Key statistics include those related to tuition and financial aid.